Fishing Contests, Tournaments and Derbies

 • Type B - Annual: contests targeting black bass with 60 or fewer anglers.
 Type B contests may not exceed three days in duration and no more than three contests are allowed for any water on the same day.

-• Type C - Catch & Release: contests targeting black bass in which anglers do not retain fish for a centralized weigh-in.
+• Type C - Catch and Release: contests targeting black bass in which anglers do not retain fish for a centralized weigh-in.
 These contests require the angler to immediately release all live fish caught after recording weight or measurement.
-Contests conducted under a Type C permit may exceed three days in duration and may be conducted on multiple water bodies concurrently.
+Contests may exceed three days in duration and may be conducted on multiple water bodies concurrently.
 Type C permits do not limit the number of anglers.

 • Type D - Other: contests not targeting black bass.
 Contests may exceed three days in duration and be conducted on multiple waters simultaneously.

-Contest organizers need to review the Special Conditions for Contest Permits (PDF)(opens in new tab).
+Contest organizers need to review the Special Conditions for Contest Permits (PDF).
 Special conditions reduce impacts to natural resources and apply to all permit types and include measures for specific species.
-Contest organizers are responsible for ensuring that contests meet all these conditions and that participants are complying.
+Contest organizers are responsible for ensuring all conditions are met and all participants comply.

 Angling Regulation Exemptions for Black Bass Contests

-To request exemption from typical fishing regulations (e.g. a slot limit or minimum length limit), organizers must complete an exemption form specific to that water and submit it with the application (links below).
+To request exemption from typical fishing regulations (e.g., slot limit, minimum length limit), organizers must complete an exemption form specific to that water and submit it with the application (links below).
 This does not guarantee exemption; approval must be given by CDFW.

 Controlling Aquatic Invasive Species

 Anglers can prevent spreading harmful invasive species by following procedures to Clean, Drain, and Dry their vessels and equipment before launching.
-For information on how to help stop the spread of invasive species, please see our Invasive Species Program.
+For information on how to help stop the spread of invasive species, see our Invasive Species Program page.

 Annual Initial Offering for Type A Contests

-Contest reports assist CDFW in monitoring the effects of tournament fishing pressure on public waters.
-Tournament organizers must submit a fishing contest report for all permit types within 30 days of completing a fishing contest.
+Tournament organizers are required to electronically submit a fishing contest report for all permit types within 30 days of contest completion.

-Type A, B, C, or D permits issued after July 1, 2023, must be reported online using CDFW's Data Portal (link below).
-You need an existing account to use the Data Portal.
-Once logged in the Data Portal, under the "Fisheries" listing, select "Fishing Contests", and then "Submit Fishing Contest Report".
+All permits issued after July 1, 2023, must be reported online using CDFW's Data Portal.
+An account must be initially created to use the Data Portal.
+Once logged in, under the "Fisheries" listing, select "Fishing Contests", and then "Submit Fishing Contest Report" from the menu on the left-hand side.

 Fisheries Branch